 Chicago police say 74 arrests made over DNC's four days; peaceful protests mark convention's conclusion

-CHICAGO (CBS) – Thursday night marked the culmination during protests this week for the Democratic National Convention, with demonstrators once again marching the streets near the United Center for hours.
+CHICAGO (CBS) – Thursday night marked the culmination of protests this week for the Democratic National Convention, with demonstrators once again marching the streets near the United Center for hours.

 On Friday, Chicago Police Supt.
 Larry Snelling said there were a total of 74 arrests over the four days of the convention, and most of those happened on Tuesday when a smaller group of protesters clashed with police for a few hours.